vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.14.5 =
+* Fixed: You can now swap gateway to Vipps Recurring Payments from a subscription again.

 = 1.14.4 =
 * Fixed: You can now pay for failed renewal orders.
 It will cancel the old agreement and substitute it with a new one.